kariljordan/toolkit-of-ideas-fork/Accessibility.md

         * Consider whether your teaching style aligns with your own preferred learning methods.
 To accommodate diverse learning preferences, explore incorporating hands-on activities, discussions, and audio resources to cater to participants who may learn differently.
 This broadens the learning experience for everyone.
 * How do you create an accessible learning environment?
     * **Things you can do:**
         * In the workshop registration, consider using language that demonstrates your commitment to accessibility.
 For example: “We are dedicated to providing a positive and accessible learning environment for all.
-Please notify the Instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.”
+Please notify the Instructors in advance of the workshop if you require any accessibility support or if there is anything we can do to make this workshop more accessible to you.”
         * Ask about learner needs for the workshop.
 It is not necessary to know about someone’s disability or medical condition (and it is insensitive and, in some places, illegal to ask).
 For example, someone who is hard of hearing in an online workshop might need videos to be captioned, automatic captions on Zoom turned on, and the Instructor to use a microphone so their voice is clearer.
 Trust that learners know what they need.
         * Understand that the intersectionality of disability and other social identities can also affect accessibility.
 Something could be accessible to people with physical disabilities but not accessible to people with cognitive disabilities or language barriers.
         * Learn more about [Universal Design for Learning](https://www.cast.org/impact/universal-design-for-learning-udl).
 This framework can be used to improve and optimise teaching and learning for all people based on scientific insights into how humans learn.
-By incorporating Universal Design, a more inclusive environment is created, reducing the number of individual accommodations that are necessary.
+By incorporating Universal Design, a more inclusive environment is created, reducing the number of individual accessibility support services that are necessary.
         * Use the [Accessible Presenter Guidelines](https://docs.google.com/document/d/1xc6idZHp86RNfcm6f-D2LltKHCPjXrGuHftCuYWedKg/edit) developed by The Carpentries to ensure that your resources and teaching are accessible.
         * Share the agenda and workshop materials with learners at least 24 hours before the workshop.
         * If creating video content for your learners, ensure these videos have captions.
 Numerous video conferencing platforms feature integrated automated captioning with varying levels of accuracy that continue to improve over time.
 Both free and paid captioning services are available across these platforms.
 Certain platforms even provide the option of obtaining live-generated captions, which ensures greater precision but may come with additional costs.